The Post-9/11 GI Bill can pay your full resident tuition at a public school.

 The Post-9/11 GI Bill will also pay you a monthly housing allowance that is based on the military's Basic Allowance for Housing (BAH) for an E-5 with dependents.

 Private schools can choose to participate in the Yellow Ribbon program, which can waive a portion of the difference in the tuition you are charged and the amount covered by the Post-9/11 GI Bill.
 Be sure to ask your school if it participates in the program.

-The amount of tuition & fees covered by the GI Bill is determined by your Post-9/11-GI Bill entitlement percentage which is based on the number of months you have served on active duty after September 10, 2001.
-For example, if you have served 24 months active duty after September 10, 2001 your GI Bill percentage is 80%.
-If you are attending a public school as an in-state resident and the tuition is $10,000 a semester you would have 80% of your tuition and fees or $8,000 paid by the Post-9/11 GI Bill.
-Active duty time can also include Title 10 mobilizations for reservists & guard members.
+The amount of tuition and fees covered by the GI Bill is determined by your Post-9/11-GI Bill entitlement percentage, which is based on the number of months you have served on active duty after Sep.
+10, 2001.
+For example, if you have served 24 months on active duty after Sep.
+10, 2001, your GI Bill percentage is 80%.
+If you are attending a public school as an in-state resident and the tuition is $10,000 a semester, you would have 80% of your tuition and fees, or $8,000, paid by the Post-9/11 GI Bill.
+Active-duty time can also include Title 10 mobilizations for reserve and National Guard members.

-Effective July 1, 2015 public schools must charge all eligible Veterans who have been out of the military for less than 3 years, and their dependents who are using transferred benefits the resident tuition rate.
-If schools do not follow this provision they will lose their GI Bill certification.
+Public schools must charge all eligible veterans who have been out of the military for less than three years, their dependents who are using transferred benefits, and the dependents using transferred benefits of active-duty members the resident tuition rate.

 Whether you need a guide on how to use your GI Bill, want to take advantage of tuition assistance and scholarships, or get the lowdown on education benefits available for your family, Military.com can help.
 Subscribe to Military.com to have education tips and benefits updates delivered directly to your inbox.